 - Select illustrations that the child is already familiar with or commonly seen and played with.
 Complicated and unfamiliar illustrations will not have the desired effect on the child.
 So experienced illustrators should work along with teachers to draw images that the child is really interested in.
 The illustrations should make the text present in the book more coherent and should reinforce the text.

-- Illustrations should not be type casted.
-Illustrative books tend to get stereotyped based on its popularity.
-Books that are great hit will automatically get stereotyped and that may lead to a huge increase in production.
+- Illustrations should not be typing cast.
+Illustrative books tend to get stereotyped based on their popularity.
+Books that are great hits will automatically get stereotyped and that may lead to a huge increase in production.
 Mimicking popular books will only lead to decreased interest in particular illustrative books.
 Teachers and parents should help the child to choose the right illustrative book that is appropriate for their age group.
 They should encourage frequent reading in order to help them learn and grow in their knowledge.

 - Children’s books should have a good storyline and sustain the interest of the listeners and readers.
 If the story does not evoke interest from its reader, no matter how good the illustrations are, it will be kept away and never read.
 Select a highly motivating and engrossing story that will keep the interest of the child alive and evoke its curiosity.

-- Every illustrative story book should have a good moral and the child should be encouraged to be open to them.
-The illustrative books should make the children think about the outcome of their actions whether they are good or bad.
+- Every illustrative story book should have good morals and the child should be encouraged to be open to them.
+Illustrative books should make the children think about the outcome of their actions whether they are good or bad.
 In the story about the hare and the tortoise, the story relates the moral of being slow and steady and not proud and hasty.
-So stories like these will develop the character and integrity of the child.
+So, stories like these will develop the character and integrity of the child.